broyeztony/ford-lang-interpreter/README.md

 }
 ```

-Then executing this AST, the interpreter will log (logs will be different dependending on this interpreter's version)
+Then executing this AST, the interpreter will log:
 ```shell
 Eval type: Program
 Eval type: VariableStatement